 - Mobile Connectivity - Hadsar has mobile phone connectivity, yet the data connectivity is 2G (as of 2016).
 Airtel and BSNL will work at Hadsar.
 BSNL also has spotty and unreliable coverage at Gaurikund.

 You do not need specialised gear for Hadsar-Mani Mahesh trek.
 Some pilgrims complete this route barefoot!
-Even so, we do not recommend going to such extremes.
+Even so, I do not recommend going to such extremes.
 A pair of shoes with a stiff sole help over the rocky trail.
 Trekking poles will make the ascent easier, yet, they are not a necessity.
-As with all tea house treks, we recommend carrying your own sleeping bag liner. ( Why sleeping bag liners are important? )
+As with all tea house treks, I recommend carrying your sleeping bag liner. ( Why sleeping bag liners are important? )